-Counting Hours Toward CEUs
+Counting Hours toward CEU

-When calculating the number of CEUs for a course, the number of contact minutes must be totaled and divided by 60 to arrive at the number of contact hours as shown in Figure 1.
+When calculating the number of CEUs for a course, the number of contact minutes must be totaled and divided by 60 to arrive at the number of contact hours, see figure 1.
 Total contact hours must then be divided by 10 to obtain the number of CEUs.
-CEUs must be expressed in tenths of a CEU.
-That is, 17 contact hours equates to 1.7

-CEUs; a three-contact hour program equates to .3 CEUs.
+CEUs must be expressed in tenths of a CEU; that is; 17 contact hours equate to 1.7 CEU; a three contact hour program equates to .3 CEU.